openbohemians/prime/README.md

 A clause that ends in a period is taken as a fact.

-A clause that ends in a question mark is a query.
+A clause that end in a question mark is a query.

-Commas are used to in clauses to relate sub-clauses via logical AND and semicolons are used to relate them by logical OR.
-Colons are used to represent causual relation, logical IF.
+Clauses separated by commas are related via logical AND.

+Claues separated by semicolons are related via logical OR.

+Clauses separated by colons are related via logical IF.
+These are called rules.
+The define a causual relation.
+The colon is read as `if` or `because`.

 ### Variables

 Variable are used in relate commonality between clauses.

 Variables can be desingated as unamed ordered.
 For example:

     _ likes _ : _ is a friend of _.

 If the order is not the same we can use numbered slots.

-    _ likes _ : _2_ is a friend of _1_.
+    _ likes _ : 2' is a friend of 1'.

 Variable slots can also be named.

-    _x_ is tall : _x_ is greater than 6 ft in height.
+    x' is tall : x' is greater than 6 ft in height.

 ### Queries

+Queries are used to ask the knowledge base for information.
+Queries end in a question mark.

     _ like Mary?
     => Tom